antofic/GraphCodable/Docs/UserGuide.md

 Not only array `a` (VAL0003) is encoded only once, but array `b` (VAL0002) is also encoded once.

+Of course, identity for value types is not limited only to those implementing the COW mechanism, but can be used any time that it makes sense to talk about identity for the type in question in order to avoid "identical" instances being encoded and decoded multiple times.

 ### Identity for swift system value types that use copy on write (COW)

 Many swift system value types use the copy on write (COW) mechanism.
 Among these, the most common are `Array`, `ContiguousArray`, `Data`, `Set`, `Dictionary` and presumably `String` beyond a certain number of characters.
 Unfortunately, none of these types exposes the *ObjectIdentifier* of the reference type used as storage, otherwise it would be very simple to provide them with identities, exactly as it was done in the example of the previous paragraph with `MyArray`.